MarcusHoltz/marcusholtz.github.io/_posts/2025-06-30-complete-immich-docker-setup-guide-configuration.md

 ##### Bash/ZSH Script to Download In-Place JPG Optimizer

-If you have not dowloaded anything yet, here is a `Bash` script to download all the required files for the In-Place JPG Optimizer script, ran in Docker:
+If you have not downloaded anything yet, here is a `Bash` script to download all the required files for the In-Place JPG Optimizer script, ran in Docker:

 ```bash